 Cons:

-Cannot cast on multiple devices simultaneously if using the Meta website (https://www.oculus.com/casting/) or the Meta app.
+Cannot cast on multiple devices simultaneously if using the Meta website or the Meta app.
 We have found that casting to a Chromecast media streamer supports a one-to-many approach.
 This could be subject to change, so if casting is pivotal to your deployment, a one-to-one approach is recommended.

-Cannot use content that is tied to Meta's Store/App Lab/Developer System on multiple devices simultaneously.
+Cannot use content tied to Meta's Store/App Lab/Developer System on multiple devices simultaneously.
 This is because Meta applies anti-piracy measures to apps deployed through those channels.
 When trying to access this content on multiple devices simultaneously, you will receive this error, "Multiple Devices Can't Access This App at the Same Time."
 Again, this restriction is an anti-piracy measure that helps protect the developer's IP.
 This will not happen when setting devices up with a one-to-one methodology.

-💡Note: If the apps you've distributed via ManageXR are not connected to the Meta Store/App Lab/Developer System in any way, then there is currently no restriction on simultaneously playing that app across devices on the same account. |
+If the apps you've distributed via ManageXR are not connected to the Meta Store/App Lab/Developer System in any way, then there is currently no restriction on simultaneously playing that app across devices on the same account.

 Optimal Device Setup Instructions

-Now that an account type and provisioning methodology has been chosen, it's time to outline step-by-step device setup instructions for provisioning many devices in a single session.
+Now that an account type and provisioning methodology have been chosen, it's time to outline step-by-step device setup instructions for provisioning many devices in a single session.
 Check out our Meta Quest Bulk Device Provisioning Guide to learn more!